pulumi/pulumi/developer-docs/providers/implementers-guide.md

                 top-level output properties that are guaranteed not to change.
 - `changedKeys`: the list of top-level input property names that changed.

-If a provider is unble to compute a diff because its configuration contained [`Unknown`s](#unknowns), it can return an error that indicates as such.
+If a provider is unable to compute a diff because its configuration contained [`Unknown`s](#unknowns), it can return an error that indicates as such.
 The client should conservatively assume that the resource must be updated and warn the user.